peterigz/zloc/README.md

-# 2loc - A Two Level Segregated Fit Memory Allocator
+# Pocket Allocator - A Two Level Segregated Fit Memory Allocator

 This software is dual-licensed to the public domain and under the following license: you are granted a perpetual, irrevocable license to copy, modify, publish, and distribute this file as you see fit.
+See LICENSE file for details.

-This library is based on the following paper:
+This library is a single header mimimal allocator based on the following paper:

 TLSF: a New Dynamic Memory Allocator for Real-Time Systems [not so new now, the paper was from 2005] M. Masmano, I. Ripoll, A. Crespo, and J. Real Universidad Politecnica de Valencia, Spain http://www.gii.upv.es/tlsf/files/ecrts04_tlsf.pdf